December 2, 2017

 3. The top 1 year-end finishers in the Novice class must move up the Intermediate class.

 4. The top 1 in every Beginner class must move up to a Novice class.
-(If you have raced a beginner class for more than one year and your placed in the top 3 you must move up.)
+(If you place in the top 3 for more than one year in the beginner class you must move up)

 5. The top 1 year-end finisher in any Senior B class must move up to the Senior A class.